 Welcome!
 If you want to compare features in Mac backup products and services, you’re in the right place.
 The content here is free to all, but it is associated with a commercial book, written by Joe Kissell and published by alt concepts inc. The book helps you figure out your best strategy for making backups in OS X, and then it covers all the details of set up, testing, maintenance, and restoration.

 There are dozens of apps and services you can use to back up a Mac, and the list is constantly changing.
-In Backing Up Your Mac: A Joe On Tech Guide, I go into great detail about developing a backup strategy, selecting media, setting up a backup system, and recovering data when the need arises.
+In Take Control of Backing Up Your Mac, I go into great detail about developing a backup strategy, selecting media, setting up a backup system, and recovering data when the need arises.
 I also discuss the criteria you should consider when choosing backup software.
 But rather than list them all in the book, I’ve moved most of the details to this online appendix for easier updating.
 This appendix covers only consumer apps (not enterprise-oriented software or command-line tools).

 Although I’ve tried to be thorough and accurate, I haven’t listed every single feature, nor do I rate or rank backup apps.
-However, I do make specific recommendations in Backing Up Your Mac: A Joe On Tech Guide.
+However, I do make specific recommendations in Take Control of Backing Up Your Mac.
 I will update this page from time to time as features and prices change, and as errors are discovered.